MartinPetrov12/LimeChain_Tasks/Week3_ValidationTask/README.md

 # Library

 The following project is an implementation of a Library.
-That is a validation task from the second week of Limechain's bootcamp.
+That is a validation task from the third week of Limechain's bootcamp.

 ## Overview

-The task was to create a Library contract, reach 100% test coverage and to create deployment scripts.
-Also, a subtask has been created which prints out the block number, gas price and name of the network after a contract has been deployed.

-Address of a deployed instance of the contract on Sepolia: 0xeEfD18BA75333e32887d10a17Fd35d0ffd2DDa1a

-Link to the verified contract: https://sepolia.etherscan.io/address/0xeEfD18BA75333e32887d10a17Fd35d0ffd2DDa1a#code
+The task was to use the Library Contract from last week and to interact with it via ethers.js

+There are 2 new files:
+    - interact.ts
+    - interact-sepolia.ts

 ## Prerequisites